rafaski1/Small-Projects-with-Scala/README.md

 This is a grocery store app built in Scala.
 User will be able to input product information (item,price, quantity) which will be stored in a ListBuffer within a class.
 The total price for a shopping cart will be calculated.
-Exploring classes, objects, data structures and functions in Scala.
+Exploring classes, objects, data structures in Scala.

 ### FortuneGame
 This is a number guessing game built in Scala.